With the new year around the corner, business owners are considering new ways to add…

 You shouldn’t even start startup product development without thorough research in hand.
 Especially considering how crucial data-driven research is for the whole process.

-By making this mistake, startup set themselves up for failure because –
+By making this mistake, startups set themselves up for failure because –

 - Market Needs Ignored – Without comprehensive market research, startups may fail to understand the actual needs and pain points of their target audience.